-Answer: Interestingly, although somewhat rare and usually sought after, the KJV bible mentions pearls in only eight places.
+Interestingly, although somewhat rare and usually sought after, the KJV bible mentions pearls in only eight places.
 Four of these locations are in the book of Revelation.
 The verse you are referring to is in Matthew 7.
-This verse records Jesus stating we are not to offer holy things to dogs and we are not to cast our pearls before swine.
-Why not?
+This verse records Jesus stating a parable that we are not to offer holy things to dogs and we are not to cast our pearls before swine.
+Why is this the case?
 It is because they might walk over them and then afterwards come and attack us!

 Jesus stated, "Do not give that which is holy to the dogs, nor cast your pearls before the swine, lest they trample them under their feet, and turn around and tear you in pieces" (Matthew 7:6, HBFV).